Is Cocoa Butter Good for Using on New and Old Tattoos?

 However, once your tattoo has begun peeling, your skin should be sufficiently healed enough to reap all of the benefits of using cocoa butter on your new ink.

 Some of the benefits of using cocoa butter on a healing tattoo include:

 Cocoa butter has excellent hydration and moisturizing properties.

-Applying a very thin layer of cocoa butter to the area allows the skin to absorb the oils and begin to re-hydrate, making the skin more supple meaning that it will be a lot less likely to crack and itch.
+Applying a very thin layer of cocoa butter to the area allows the skin to absorb the oils and begin to re-hydrate, making the skin more supple; meaning it will be a lot less likely to crack and itch.

 The more nutrition that is absorbed by the surrounding skin, the more efficient the area will be at healing itself.

 Cocoa butter is a very smooth extract that glides over your skin extremely easily and often feels like it is simply melting into your skin thanks to the great absorption properties of the butter.